 Quick start (npm)

 Install the FirstDistro SDK with npm install @firstdistro/sdk.
 React and Next.js.
-Free plan.
 Get running in under 5 minutes.

 Get FirstDistro running in your React or Next.js app in under 5 minutes.
 New here?
-Sign up for free (no credit card required).
+Create an account.

 1. install